Planning a visit and want to know what to see on the Isle of Skye? Read on!

 Portree is the main town on the Isle of Skye.
 It is built around a working harbour and the town itself is very pretty.
 The high street is characterful and the harbour area in particular has a wonderful vibe, just great for wandering around.
 Lots of people stay in Portree when visiting Skye and it is easy to see why.

-The Three Chimneys Restaurant
+Where to eat on Skye: The Three Chimneys Restaurant

 The Three Chimneys Restaurant has consistently earned wonderful reviews for several years.
 Naturally, we wanted to see for ourselves.
 We were not disappointed.
 In fact, we have eaten there a several times now and can confirm that the food here really is wonderful.